 On 24 February 2022, Russia invaded Ukraine.
 As a result of Russian aggression, many Ukrainian refugees fled to Poland.

 On 12 March 2022, the special act regarding Ukrainian refugees (Dz.U.
 2022 poz.
-583) entered into force, with effect from 24 February 2022.
-Its aim is to provide assistance to Ukrainians escaping the territory of Ukraine due to armed conflict.
+583) entered into force.
+The aim of this measure is to provide assistance to Ukrainians escaping Ukraine due to the war.

 On 27 April 2022, the amending act introduced further details and rules for some type of assistance.